0xbaaaadf8/chromeos-session/README.md

 This project is a fork of a fork of the now-archived lightdm-login-chromeos project: [https://github.com/FrobtheBuilder/lightdm-login-chromeos]

-I consider this project to be pre-release until I can get (almost) all of the features working.
+I consider this project to be pre-release until I can get a binary from ArnoldTheBat's Chromium OS builds (https://arnoldthebat.co.uk/wordpress/chromium-os/) working, so that it can fix many of the issues listed below.

 Additionally, this fork no longer downloads the lastest chromium builds; It downloads a stable-ish (probably beta) build.